zhuji423/MICCAI2023_Flare2023/README.md

 - intensity normalization: We gather pixel values in the cropped CT scans and subsequently truncateall data to fall within [0.5, 99.5] of foreground voxel values .Following that,z-score normalization is applied.

-- Resampling method for anisotropic data:: We perform image redirection to the desired orientation, followed by resampling all CT scans to match the median voxel spacing of the training dataset.
+- Resampling method for anisotropic data: We perform image redirection to the desired orientation, followed by resampling all CT scans to match the median voxel spacing of the training dataset.
 Specifically, third-order spline interpolation is used for image resampling, and the nearest neighbor interpolation is employed for label resampling.

 ## Environments and Installation
 - Ubuntu 20.04 LTS